nikoci/StatisticsLib/README.md

 <h5>Raw Jar file</h5>

 1. Download the latest jar file from [here](https://github.com/dream-n-delight/playerstatistics/releases)
+2. Add the jar file to your server's plugins folder
-2. Open your preferred IDE and add a new external jar file to the project structure
+3. Open your preferred IDE and add a new external jar file to the project structure

 <br>
 <br>